noir-lang/noir/docs/docs/getting_started/writing_noir.md

 2. If loops are producing non-linear costs, investigate!
 3. Compute in unconstrained, validate in constrained functions
   - Take care to not create invalid constraints
-4. Optimise for happy path
+4. Optimise for happy path using unconstrained functions
 5. If statements in loops where predicate not known at compile time are dangerous!